ozaneser/Software-Test-Automation-Blog/README.md

 ### .stylelintrc.js

 Repository includes a project-level `.stylelintrc.js` and uses `stylelint-config-standard` configuration.
 Stylelint is a tool that reports bad code in your CSS files.
 It helps to enforce the consistent code and prevents you from making errors in your stylesheets.

+### .prettierrc.js

+Repository includes a project-level `.prettierrc.js` configuration.
+Prettier is an opinionated code formatter.
+It enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.

+### .prettierignore

+Repository includes a project-level `.prettierignore`.
+This is primarily used to exclude markdown files from formatting.

 # ADVANCED USAGE